-- E.1.5.1 High density residential uses include apartment buildings, retirement homes, long-term care homes and nursing homes. - E.1.5.2 When considering proposals for new high density development, the Municipality shall have regard for the following criteria: - a) The compatibility of the proposed development and the adjacent land uses: - b) The screening, planting and/or fencing proposed to buffer the high density development from adjacent medium or low density residential land uses; - c) The suitability of the road network to accommodate the additional traffic: - d) The availability of municipal water capacity and sewage disposal capacity; - e) The ability of the site to accommodate the proposed residential building, accessory buildings, resident and visitor parking and on site amenities: - f) The method by which stormwater runoff from the site will be managed; - g) The massing and orientation of the proposed buildings in comparison to nearby development; and, - h) The treatment and preservation of existing vegetation.
+- E.1.5.1 High density residential uses include apartment buildings, retirement homes, long-term care homes and nursing homes. - E.1.5.2 When considering proposals for new high density development, the Municipality shall have regard for the following criteria: - a) The compatibility of the proposed development and the adjacent land uses; - b) The screening, planting and/or fencing proposed to buffer the high density development from adjacent medium or low density c) residential land uses; - d) The suitability of the road network to accommodate the additional traffic; - e) The availability of municipal water capacity and sewage disposal capacity; - f) The ability of the site to accommodate the proposed residential building, accessory buildings, resident and visitor parking and on - g) site amenities; - h) The method by which stormwater runoff from the site will be managed;

+The massing and orientation of the proposed buildings in comparison to nearby development; and,

+The treatment and preservation of existing vegetation.